flaviojdz/vscode-python-template/README.md

 make r - will upgrade requirements in requirements.in and requriements-dev.in to create requirements.txt and requirements dev.txt

 make test - will run test.py

+## secrets

+all files in secrets folder are ignored for git upload commands.